Assisted living moves don’t have to be so overwhelming.

-If you are arranging the move yourself, it is time for you to schedule movers and talk with your new facility to arrange move in details.
-If you are a family member of someone moving into their new home, we recommend having one person in the family acting as the point man for arranging details and communicating with your parents and the facility.
+If you are arranging the move yourself, it is time for you to schedule profession movers with experience handling assisted living moves.
+Talk with your new facility to arrange move in details.
+If you are a family member of someone moving into their new home, we recommend having one person in the family acting as the point person for arranging details and communicating with your parents and the facility.
 If there are multiple family members involved, having one key contact person will streamline the process for your whole family.
-My Town is willing to work with you to find out what your family's needs are so we can best meet them.
+At My Movers, we do a lot of assisted living moves and we are available to work with you to find out what your family’s needs are so we can best meet them.
 Anyone in your family can call to set up a quote to get the moving process started.
 From there, My Town can take care of facilitating the move for you so you can worry less about the transition process.

 The sooner your things are unpacked and your room is put together, the sooner your new place will feel like home.
 This is especially important for anyone moving into an assisted living facility because with so much uniformity, it is essential for you to have a space that is just the way you like it.
 Think about the things that you enjoy most in your home.
 Is it a favorite scent?
 Flowers in a vase?
 Pictures on the wall?
 Make these things part of your new home, too, to help you settle in smoothly.
 With My Town facilitating your move, you will be moved in as swiftly as possible so you can get on your way to making this place your comfortable space.

 Conclusion About Assisted Living Moves